-Over the years, there have been numerous movies about chess, with some becoming much more famous than others.
-These range from biopics about famous chess players to dramas about the struggle between chess titans.
-Chess is a natural way for filmmakers to express conflict and mental warfare, so it's no surprise that it has been - and remains - a classic theme in film.
+Over the years, there have been numerous movies about chess, ranging from biopics about famous chess players to dramas about the struggle between chess titans.
+Chess is a natural way for filmmakers to express conflict and mental warfare, so it's no surprise that it has been a classic theme in film.

 Searching for Bobby Fischer